jwilk/mwic/doc/manpage.rst

    Show the help message and exit.

 --version
-   Show the program's version number and exit.
+   Show the program's version information and exit.

 Environment
 -----------